What are ketones?

 -Ketone bodies are a good fuel for muscle

--Ketone bodies are now sold as supplements and the products often contain claims without any scientific backing.
+Ketone bodies are now sold as supplements, and the products often contain claims without any scientific backing.

 -Most supplements contain very small amounts, with very low ergogenic effects